Skip to main content

 • You just want things to work everywhere without thinking about it.

-When in doubt, leave the transport setting on auto.
+If you want the best of both worlds, set transport: 'auto'.
 Your Chrome and Edge users get the benefits of WebTransport, and everyone else gets reliable WebSocket.
-No code changes needed.

 What’s next